lmanzanero/real-time-games/README.md

-# Real Time Games
+# Real Time Games 🎮
-Real Time Games with websockets using Node.js, Express and Socket.io.
+🤪Real Time Games with websockets using Node.js, Express and Socket.io. 👾

+This is a collection of games from tutorials all over the web, feel free suggest and add new games! 🕹

 ## Usage
 ```